Knocked Up: Top ten lists

 The film made the top-ten list of the jury for the 2007 AFI Awards as well as the top-ten lists of several well-known critics, with the AFI jury calling it the "funniest, freshest comedy of this generation" and a film that "stretches the boundaries of romantic comedies."
-John Newman, respected film critic for the Boston Bubble, called the film "a better, raunchy, modern version of Some Like it Hot."
+John Newman, a respected film critic for the Boston Bubble, called the film "a better, raunchy, modern version of Some Like it Hot."

-Early on the film was deemed the best reviewed wide release of 2007 by the Rotten Tomatoes' website.
+Early on the film was deemed the best-reviewed wide release of 2007 by the Rotten Tomatoes website.

 The film appeared on many critics' top-ten lists of the best films of 2007.